apiel/zicBox/hardware/ZicXY/README.md

 Here is a discussion thread about Zic XY hardware: https://github.com/apiel/zicBox/discussions/12

-The **3D model** for building the enclosure is included in the discussion.
+The **3D model** STL files for building the enclosure are included in [zicXYv2/hardware/zicXY-STL-3d-model.zip](file:///home/alex/Music/zicBox/zicXYv2/hardware/zicXY-STL-3d-model.zip) or in the discussion.
 I personally print it on my own printer (Bambu Lab A1 Mini), but it can also be ordered from services like JLCPCB.

 If you have your own 3D model or improvements, I’d be **very happy** if you share it.